monasobh/WebDocs-Assignment-Group-1/README.md

 Logo created with: https://www.adobe.com/express/create/logo

 # Website Requirements
 a.)
-View the list of all websites in this file [webpages-list](assignment-2a/website-content/webpages-list.html\
+View the list of all websites in this file [webpages-list](assignment-2a/website-content/webpages-list.html) b.)
-b.)
 Our website design diagram

 <img src="readme_images/website-diagram.png" />

 c.)
 Please include the following items on our website:

-1. Read the content for our dance courses in the document [webpages-list](website-content/Courses-List.xml)\
+1. Read the content for our dance courses in the document [webpages-list](website-content/Courses-List.xml)
-2. SVG Image: The Logo of the studio is a svg file, which should be included in the header of the pages.
-You can find it in website-content/images/logo.svg
+2. SVG Image: The logo of the studio is a [svg file](website-content/images/logo.svg), which should be included in the header of the pages.
 3. Audio and Video:

 Salsa Page:<br>